Ereiarrus/ComplementsBotPy/README.md

 These commands must be used by the channel owner in their own channel:
 - !getcomplement <index> - shows you the complement of specified index number
-- !listcomplements - lists all complements which have been added; this might get the bot timed out/banned from your channel, especially if you have a lot of custom complements.
-Consider VIPing it if you plan on using it!
 - commands which will allow channel owners to change who can use which command (user groups would be: channel owner, moderators, VIPs, subscribers, regular user <- this one would allow everyone)